henedl/clipgen/README.md

 ## Batch improvements:
 * Implement a way to select only one video to be rendered, out of several
 * Add support for special tokens like * for starred video clip (this can be added to the dict as 'starred' and then read in the main loop)
- * Start using the meta fields for checking which issues are already processesed and what the grouping is
+* Start using the meta fields for checking which issues are already processed and what the grouping is
  ## Major new features:
 * GUI
 * Airtable support
 * Excel support
 * CSV support
-* Cropping and timelapsing!
-For example generate a timelapse of part of the screen, such as the minimap in a strategy game.
+* Cropping and time-lapsing!
+For example generate a time-lapse of part of the screen, such as the minimap in a strategy game.